DinoChiesa/Apigee-Proxy-JWT-POP/README.md

 ## Bugs

-There's no sequence diagram for this example.
+There's no sequence diagram depicting the message exchange in this example.